Cuomo calls coronavirus the ‘European virus’ in Trump-bashing DNC speech

 "Our nation is in crisis, and in many ways, COVID is just a metaphor,” he said.
 “A virus attacks when the body is weak and when it cannot defend itself.
 Over these past few years, America's body politic has been weakened."

-But Cuomo, a third-term governor who has become one of the most prominent Democrats during the pandemic, has faced criticism for his response to the crisis, which struck New York early, killing more than 32,000 individuals -- the highest in the country.
+But Cuomo, a third-term governor who has become one of the most prominent Democrats during the pandemic, has faced criticism for his response to the crisis, which struck New York early, killing more than 32,000 individuals -- the highest death toll in the country.

 At issue is Cuomo's edict in late March that essentially ordered nursing homes to accept coronavirus patients from hospitals, a measure designed to free up hospital beds.
 Facing mounting pressure in May, Cuomo reversed the order.

-The state has officially reported that a care home death toll of more than 6,600; however, unlike every other state with major outbreaks, New York only counts residents who died on nursing home property -- not individuals who were transported to hospitals and died there, according to the Associated Press.
+The state has officially reported a care home death toll of more than 6,600; however, unlike every other state with major outbreaks, New York only counts residents who died on nursing home property -- not individuals who were transported to hospitals and died there, according to the Associated Press.
 The discrepancy could add thousands of individuals to the state's nursing home death toll.

-Adding fuel to the fire is the Cuomo administration's refusal to release the number, leading to speculation the state is intentionally manipulating the figures.
+The Cuomo administration has refused to release the number, leading some to speculate the state is intentionally manipulating the figures.

 Republicans pushed back hard.
 Michael Caputo, assistant secretary of Health and Human Services in the Trump administration, tweeted after Cuomo's speech that the governor is responsible for "planting the seeds of infection that killed thousands of grandmothers and grandfathers."